Achievable logoAchievable logo

 VIX options

-With volatility associated with market declines, the VIX is often called the “fear gauge.”
-The more investors worry about losing money, the more their trades increase market volatility.
+Because volatility is often linked to market declines, the VIX is commonly called the “fear gauge.”
+The more investors worry about losing money, the more their trading can increase market volatility.

-VIX option test questions tend to focus on understanding market sentiment.
+VIX option test questions often focus on market sentiment.
 For example:

 If an investor is bullish on the market, which of the following VIX options should they invest in?